 \subsection{The Limits}

-Generally, in observational cosmology, the principal limiting parameters are usually the apparent flux and the observed (geometric) cosmic depth; these invariably determine the source intrinsic brightness, i.e. luminosity.
-The flux is prescribed by an apparent magnitude $m$; the cosmic depth $D$ is given in units of distance, and the luminosity is prescribed by an absolute magnitude $M$.
+The principal limiting parameters are usually the apparent flux and the observed (geometric) cosmic depth.
+These parameters invariably determine the source intrinsic brightness (luminosity).
+The flux is prescribed by an apparent magnitude $m$ and, the luminosity is given by an absolute magnitude $M \,{<}\, 0$.